 “Yeah.
 Coach told me that might happen.
 It means he’s getting stronger but still not able to deal with the memories.”

 Jack is polite enough not to ask what those memories are.
-Casper has gotten very sad, so we sent him off to be with John.
+Casper has gotten very sad, so we send him off to be with John.

 “Sex pact is suspended for tonight,” he signs.